 Damping off is the root rot disease that starts to develop in seedlings just before they are ready to be transplanted into the garden or a new plant pot.
 It is caused by a soil-dwelling fungus called Rhizoctonia solani.
 Damping off disease occurs most often in the spring but can occur throughout the year.

 In conclusion, beets are an excellent source of nutrition and have many health benefits.
-They are a good source of vitamins, minerals, antioxidants, fiber, iron, folate, and potassium.
+They are a good source of vitamins, minerals, antioxidants, fiber, manganese, folate, and potassium.
 They’re also a good source of carbohydrates and protein.
 If you’re looking for a way to add more beets to your diet, consider growing them in your garden.

 Frequently asked questions